russellsteadman/mcul/docs-template/docs/index.md

 yarn add mcul
 ```

 MCUL can also be used over CDN.
+In this case, mcul loads as `window.mcul`.
 ```html
 <script src="https://cdn.jsdelivr.net/npm/mcul@{{version}}/dist/mcul.js"></script>
 ```